nataliepopescu/assume_true/README.md

 # Playground for Rust Attribute Macros

-Run `cargo run` from inside /harness directory.
+From inside /harness directory, run `make` to build a .so file or `make llvm` to generate llvm-ir.

 The output shows how the attribute macro (defined in /macro_def) is used to re-write a function at a compile time.
 The newly rewritten function can